All large public water systems shall monitor water quality

 values for the water quality parameters reflecting optimal corrosion control

-of the Administrative Code during three consecutive years of monitoring may
+the Administrative Code during three consecutive years of monitoring may reduce

-for applicable water quality parameters specified in paragraph (E)(1) of this
+quality parameters specified in paragraph (E)(1) of this rule

 from every six months